for Health Care Providers

 Some organizations outside the VA have published recommendations on the preferred test for fibrosis staging.

 The updated WHO guidelines for HCV management and treatment address the assessment of liver fibrosis and cirrhosis.
-WHO recommends APRI or FIB-4 tests for assessment of hepatic fibrosis rather than other methods such as elastography or FibroSure/FibroTest, as these tests require more resources.
+WHO recommends APRI or FIB-4 tests for assessment of hepatic fibrosis rather than other methods such as elastography or FibroSure/FibroTest, as these tests require more resources. - American Association for the Study of Liver Diseases (AASLD) guidelines

 The AASLD guidelines for HCV management recommend performing fibrosis evaluation but do not recommend a preference for any specific test.
 The report states that, "Evaluation for advanced fibrosis using liver biopsy, imaging, and/or noninvasive markers is recommended for all persons with HCV infection, to facilitate an appropriate decision regarding HCV treatment strategy and to determine the need for initiating additional measures for the management of cirrhosis (eg, hepatocellular carcinoma screening)."